 2) CV (append to narrative in 1 PDF file)

 3) Students: Recommendation letter is required, signed by one of the faculty advisors to your work.
 Please ask advisor to address the following points in a signed PDF letter, and to email to:

 firstname.lastname@example.org, with the subject line: “Student First Name / Last Name.”
 Letter contents:

 - a) Progressive stage of applicant’s work (e.g., quals completed; proposal defended; data collected);

 - c) A statement on the prospects and promise of the student’s research agenda to contribute to scholarly knowledge-building in your given field.

-Send your application materials including advisor letters to Easychair by 24 March, 2019.
+Submit your application materials including advisor letters by 31 March, 2019.